Rockwall, Texas

-Rockwall is a city in Rockwall County, Texas, United States, which is part of the Dallas/Fort Worth metroplex.
-It is the county seat of Rockwall County.
-The U.S. Census Bureau estimate's As of the 2020 census, Rockwall's population is 47,251.
-That's up from 45,888 in 2019.
+Rockwall is a city in the U.S. state of Texas and the seat of Rockwall County.
+The U.S. Census Bureau estimates that as of 2023, Rockwall's population is 52,918, up from 47,251 in the 2020 census.
 The name Rockwall is derived from a naturally jointed geological formation, which has the appearance of an artificial wall.

 History

 The association of Paleo-Indian artifacts with extinct Pleistocene mammal remains in various archeological sites within the Texas Prairie-Savannah Region of eastern North Central Texas, including a site in Collin County, and Clovis points recovered from the Brushy Creek Clovis Site in Hunt County demonstrates that the Rockwall region was occupied by prehistoric Native American cultures at least as far back as 13,500 to 13,000 years ago.
 More recently, the Rockwall region was occupied by Caddo Indians.
 Creek Indians moved to the area in the early 19th century.

 In 1851, the first Anglo-American settlers moved to the area, and wells were dug.
 During the digging, they found large underground rock walls that were initially believed to be man-made.
 Later study of the wall-like features by geologists and archaeologists found them to be jointed, natural sandstone dikes that had intruded Cretaceous marl.
 The wall, when viewed from above, runs in long straight lines with angles that form a near perfect rectangle.
 The eastern wall has several deviations that run in straight lines with sharp angles, which would be unusual for a natural formation in an already unusual closed loop wall formation.

 The town was established April 17, 1854 and named after these natural rock walls.
 While originally part of Kaufman County, in 1873, Rockwall County was formed with Rockwall being the county seat.